 Hair thinning is a common side effect of numerous medications and supplements.
-Chemotherapy drugs cause extensive hair thinning and hair loss, as do certain drugs used for treating heart problems, arthritis, and gout (5), (6).
+Chemotherapy drugs cause extensive hair thinning and hair loss, as do certain drugs used for treating heart problems, arthritisi XAn inflammation, swelling, or stiffness of one or more joints, causing pain that worsens with age. , and gouti XA complex form of inflammatory arthritis (joint pain) characterized by severe pain and tenderness in the joints.
+(5), (6).
 Some birth control pills can also cause hair thinning.
 Drug-induced hair loss is often temporary.
 Regrowth is observed in many cases once the patient stops using the drug.

 A major physical or emotional shock is claimed to lead to a gradual thinning of hair over several months.
 The traumatic incident could be physical, emotional, or both.
 People often notice a general thinning of hair weeks after undergoing surgery, an accident, a divorce, or a loved one’s death.
 This type of hair loss is temporary.

 Some hairstyles that pull your hair tight, such as ponytails or cornrows, can lead to traction alopecia, a type of hair loss.
 Hot oil treatments and chemical treatments like bleaching can also trigger hair loss.
 Even though such hair loss is usually temporary, it could be permanent if scarring occurs.